agl-alexglopez/str_view/README.md

    position.
 If the needle cannot be found the empty view at the hay length position is returned.
 This may or may not be null terminated at that position.
-If needle is greater than hay length sv_null is returned. */ str_view sv_svsv(str_view hay, str_view needle);
+If needle is greater than hay length an empty view at the end of hay is returned.
+If hay is NULL, sv_null is returned. */ str_view sv_svsv(str_view hay, str_view needle);

 /* Returns a view of the needle found in hay at the last found position.
 If the needle cannot be found the empty view at the hay length position is returned.
 This may or may not be null terminated at that position.
-If needle is greater than hay length sv_null is returned. */ str_view sv_rsvsv(str_view hay, str_view needle);
+If needle is greater than hay length an empty view at hay size is returned.
+If hay is NULL, sv_null is returned. */ str_view sv_rsvsv(str_view hay, str_view needle);

-/* Returns true if a prefix <= str_view is present, false otherwise. */
-bool sv_starts_with(str_view, str_view prefix);
+/* Returns true if a prefix shorter than or equal in length to the str_view is present, false otherwise. */ bool sv_starts_with(str_view, str_view prefix);

-/* Removes the minimum between str_view length and n from the start. */ str_view sv_remove_prefix(str_view, size_t n);
+/* Removes the minimum between str_view length and n from the start of the str_view.
+It is safe to provide n larger than str_view size as that will result in a size 0 view to the end of the current view which may or may not be the null terminator. */ str_view sv_remove_prefix(str_view, size_t n);

-/* Returns true if a suffix of length <= str_view is present, false otherwise. */ bool sv_ends_with(str_view, str_view suffix);
+/* Returns true if a suffix less or equal in length to str_view is present, false otherwise. */ bool sv_ends_with(str_view, str_view suffix);

-/* Removes the minimum between str_view length and n from the end. */ str_view sv_remove_suffix(str_view, size_t n);
+/* Removes the minimum between str_view length and n from the end.
+It is safe to provide n larger than str_view and that will result in a size 0 view to the end of the current view which may or may not be the null terminator. */ str_view sv_remove_suffix(str_view, size_t n);

 /* Finds the first position of an occurence of any character in set.